doleron/yolov5-opencv-cpp-python/README.md

 Make sure you have already on your system:

-- OpenCV 4.5+
-- Python 3.7+
 - Any modern Linux OS (tested on Ubuntu 20.04)
+- OpenCV 4.5.4+
+- Python 3.7+ (only if you are intended to run the python program)
-- GCC 9.0+
+- GCC 9.0+ (only if you are intended to run the C++ program)

 IMPORTANT!!!
-Note that OpenCV versions prior to 4.5 will not work at all.
+Note that OpenCV versions prior to 4.5.4 will not work at all.

 ## Running the python script